birlorg/pythonTutorial/import.rst

 and when reading code, you know where the code came from, because the filename is there with us the whole time!
 This is called a "namespace" if you want to go read more about the feature.

+Python comes with a whole bunch of modules that can be very useful, plus other people have written a bunch of modules and released them for us to use.
+How to use them is a little outside the scope of this document, but (https://pypi.python.org/pypi) is the website used for sharing modules.